Skip to Content

 What are the different types of riding horses?

 There are many different types of riding horses, such as sport horses, trail riding horses, and therapeutic riding horses.
-You can also enjoy many types of riding styles with your horse, such as western, English, or Gymkhana.
+You can also enjoy many types of riding styles with your horse, such as Western, English, or Gymkhana.

 What is the most comfortable horse to ride?